Dog Policy & Dog Park

 5. Dog owners/custodians must immediately clean up after their dogs (Article V, Section 28).

-8. Children under age 12 that are custodians for a dog must be closely supervised by the adult.
+8. Children under age 12 who are custodians of a dog must be closely supervised by an adult.

 9. Dogs in heat are prohibited (Article V, Section 30).